datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

 {
     "title": "Hacktoberfest 2021: Hack with us!",
     "type": "blog",
-    "date": "2021-09-19T11:00:00+02:00",
+    "date": "2021-09-28T11:00:00+02:00",
     "description": "We are again participating in the Hacktoberfest!
 Contribute and get a webcam cover, sticker set and maybe a free t-shirt.", "featured_image": "hacktoberfest-2021",
     "tags": [ "hacktoberfest", "digitalocean", "github", "open source", "pull request" ], "authors": [ "malte", "baltpeter" ],
     "notices": "Photo adapted after: \"[maple leaves photo](https://unsplash.com/photos/Pu-en3ew8wY)\" by [Fey Marin](https://unsplash.com/@feymarin) ([Unsplash license](https://unsplash.com/license))"
 }

 ~~Party time!~~ October and therefore the Hacktoberfest are back!
 We are participating again and are looking forward to your contributions.
 Just like in previous years, we are happy to give away some goodies as well.

 {{< featuredImg alt="Written in front of leaves: \"Hacktoberfest 2021: Hack with us!\"" >}}

 Just like the [original Hacktoberfest](https://hacktoberfest.digitalocean.com/) from DigitalOcean, we want to get people excited about Open Source software and contributing to it.
-That means for you: Contribute to datarequests.org or one of our translated websites, and we'll give you some goodies: The first 100 people get a useful webcam slider and a sticker pack.
-The 10 best contributions will receive a t-shirt as well!
+That means for you: Contribute to datarequests.org or one of our websites in another language, and we'll give you some goodies: The first 100 people get a useful webcam cover and a sticker pack.
+The ten best contributions will receive a t-shirt as well!
 All that is completely free for you, we will even pay for postage.

 Our project and our goal to make privacy and the GDPR accessible to many users is driven by community contributions.
-We are especially looking forward to contributions in areas we cannot cover ourselves.
-Like translations from English or German to other languages that are spoken in EU countries, see [this entry](https://github.com/datenanfragen/data/issues/229) in our issue tracker.
+We are especially looking forward to contributions in areas we cannot cover ourselves, like translations from English or German to other languages that are spoken in EU countries, see [this entry](https://github.com/datenanfragen/data/issues/229) in our issue tracker.
 Or do you know about [companies that collect data about every citizen of a specific EU country](https://github.com/datenanfragen/data/issues/230)?
 Tell us about it, to help us recommend the right companies to users in that country!

-Use the form below to register for our event via GitHub.
+Use the [form below](#registration-form) to register for our event via GitHub.
 Please note that we are not affiliated with DigitalOcean's Hacktoberfest and that this is a completely separate event.
 You can also contribute without GitHub by writing us an email to <hacktoberfest@datenanfragen.de> with an attached git patch, as explained below.

 ## What are the rewards?

-The first 100 participants who submit a pull request or a patch that is accepted by us to one of the [qualifying repositories](#repos) between October 1, 2021 and November 1, 2021, will get a free webcam slider and a free sticker set.
+The first 100 participants who submit a pull request or a patch that is accepted by us to one of the [qualifying repositories](#repos) between October 1, 2021 and November 1, 2021, will get a free webcam cover and a free sticker set.

 In addition, we are awarding 10 t-shirts for the best contributions.
 Our board will select those winners after the event is over.

-Participating is of course entirely free, we will even pay for shipping.
+Participating is of course entirely free, we will even pay for international shipping.

+<a id="registration-form"></a>

 ## How do I participate?